The UK public is in favour of welcoming refugees – let’s not make people’s journeys to safety even harder

 Online survey of 4,007 nationally representative UK adults aged 18+ carried out by Opinium for the British Red Cross between 4 March and 8 March 2022.
 December wave: Online survey of 4,002 nationally representative UK adults aged 18+ carried out by Opinium for the British Red Cross between 30 November to 3 December 2021

-As the UK government prepares to overhaul the asylum system, there's never been a better time to stand by refugees.
+There's never been a better time to stand by refugees.
 Sign our pledge to show that #everyrefugeematters.

 Alexander, originally from Ukraine, left his country last year and moved to the UK.
 He has watched in horror as the events of recent weeks have unfolded.